Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 git add hello.py
-git commit -m "my first commit" git branch -M main git remote add origin git@github.com:<username>/sample-project.git git push -u origin main
+git commit -m "my first commit" git branch -M main git remote add origin git@github.com:username/sample-project.git git push -u origin main
 ```
+username above will be the same username you chose for your GitHub account.

 When you push the changes to the main branch, you are letting everyone know that the changes made are stable and working.
 Best practice is to use [branching](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) which allows you to work in isolation without affecting other branches.
 Whenever you make a clone onto another device or merge with your working directory, these changes should be reflected.

 **5. Automation Through Scripting**
+bash
 Automation is what allows for cloud practitioners to become successful in their careers.
-For this step, you will be creating a Bash script that will automatically run the ```hello.py``` that you have created and store its content within a HTML file called ```<firstname_lastname>.html```.
+For this step, you will be creating a Bash script that will automatically run the ```hello.py``` that you have created and store its content within a HTML file called ```firstname_lastname.html```.
 You are not required to understand web programming to complete this step but here is a quick overview: HTML provides the structural component to store data, CSS makes your web page more visually appealing and intuitive, and JavaScript gives functionality to your web page.
 You need only to concern with [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).

-Carefully examine ```example.sh``` to understand how to create / modify the necessary HTML file. ```#!/bin/bash``` is the required header in order for a Bash script to run.
+Carefully examine ```example.sh``` to understand how to create/modify the necessary HTML file. ```#!/bin/bash``` is the required header in order for a Bash script to run.

+Creating a bash script can be done throught the use of Notepad, and copying the contents of ```example.sh``` above, and modifying the contents.
+Additionally, you can create your own from scartch.
+Save your script within ```C:\Users\yourname```

 After creating a Bash script called ```script.sh```, run the following command through either the Linux terminal or Windows Command Prompt:
 ```
 bash script.sh
 ```

+You may have to use the command ```cd C:/Users/yourname``` within Git Bash in order to be in the proper file location, if an error occurs when using the command above.

-Verify that your Bash script ran successfully by opening the HTML file and viewing the web page.
+Verify that your Bash script ran successfully by opening the new HTML file within ```C:\Users\yourname``` and then viewing the web page.
 Commit and push your work to your GitHub account once more.
 ```
 git add -A
 git commit -m "message"